Class of 2020 graduates, Diana Reyes and Kelly Gutierrez, were featured on NBC 5 for publishing a bilingual children's book, The House Kitty.

 Career and Technical Education

-The mission of the Duncanville ISD Career & Technical Education/College & Career Readiness Department is to empower students by providing them the rigorous and relevant instruction, along with real-world experiences, that prepares them for college, careers, and participation in the 21st-century workforce.
+The mission of the Duncanville ISD Career & Technical Education/College, Career & Military Readiness Department is to empower students by providing them the rigorous and relevant instruction, along with real-world experiences, that prepares them for college, careers, and participation in the 21st-century workforce.

-Duncanville ISD offers high school and college level courses in 15 of the 16 National Career Clusters, work-based learning experiences, and pathways for students to earn licensures/certificates and postsecondary credentials - all at no cost to students.
+Duncanville ISD offers high school and college level courses in 12 of the 14 state career clusters, work-based learning experiences, and pathways for students to earn licensures/certificates and postsecondary credentials - all at no cost to students.
 Discover the possibilities and access college and career resources by clicking on the images below.

 It is the policy of Duncanville ISD not to discriminate on the basis of race, color, national origin, sex or handicap in its vocational programs, services or activities as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.